 Plato the ancient Greek philosopher is considered one of the most important and influential people in history.
 In this article, we are going to look at the question: what did Plato invent?

-Plato lived in ancient Greece 2500 years ago, and invented many ideas in philosophy that are the foundation of western thinking.
-The ideas that he created about politics, justice, and the soul are perhaps the most influential ideas anyone has ever produced in history.
-In his most famous book, The Republic, Plato described his ideas of how a society should be governed, based on goodness and the human soul.
+Plato invented many ideas in philosophy that are the foundation of western thinking.
+His ideas on politics, justice, and the soul that are perhaps the most influential in history.
+In his book The Republic, Plato described how a society should be governed, based on goodness and the human soul.

 Plato’s most famous theory is the Theory of Forms